firsttris/plugin.video.sendtokodi/README.md

 Once installed, you can send URLs to Kodi using one of the supported apps listed below.

+### Optional: auto-download media before playback

+In addon settings (`General`), you can enable `Auto-download resolved media before playback`.
+By default this is disabled.

+Default download path (cross-platform Kodi virtual path):

+`special://profile/addon_data/plugin.video.sendtokodi/downloads`

+You can change this path in `Media download path`.

 ## Apps

 ### Browser Addons